Jump to content

 The other reason I’m doing this is just because I think I’ll have fun and maybe even learn something while working on it.
 For the record all my knowledge comes from Arma MilSim and my own research.

 An important disclaimer is that this is a variation on infantry tactics and movement.
 Each fighting force uses different tactics but the principals stay the same.
 As such, while reading you should keep in mind this is not a recipe and sometimes you have to improvise.
+Additionally a lot of the tactics presented are adjusted to the realities of Arma and to be conducted by a squad sized element.

 If you happen to be an active duty soldier, feel free to browse but I advise against using this to sharpen your skills.
 Familiarize yourself with the way your unit does things instead.
 And if you really want to educate yourself, I suggest getting a source like a tactical handbook (e.g. Ranger Handbook).